m-berggren/quiet-quest/README.md

     ```
 - Run the Quiet Quest application from the terminal:
     - cd into the app/quietquest directory
+    - Enter _./gradlew run_

+    OR run through a fatJar file
     - Enter _./gradlew fatJar_
     - Enter _java -jar build/libs/quietquest-1.0-SNAPSHOT-fat.jar_

 ### Libraries
 **External download and installation:**